newyork-anthonyng/articles/tests/002_snapshots/article.md

 Would snapshots have helped?
 ## Include code snippets of tests with snapshot tests

-With snapshot tests, the same tests would fail.
-But Jest is going to do all the manual work for us.
-All we have to do is see if the changes are intended.

-When I write my tests now, I always default to see if I can write the test using snapshots.
-Makes life easier.
-Etc.
+Again, Jest provides us with a visual diff and does all the manual work for us.

+Before you write your next test, see if snapshots will make your test maintenance easier.